rach3798/github-pages/_posts/YYYY-MM-DD-title.md

 ---
-title: "My first blog"
+title: "Welcome to my blog"
 date: 2022-10-16
-dfaghsjkdlfkjhvbasnmdfghjk,l.
+description: This is my first blog
 ---